sentry-demos/empower/README.md

 https://www.notion.so/sentry/Demo-Data-Requirements-4b918453be6f4e4fbdcfd4b2e3e608e0

+## Trigger an error

+Add +2 quantity of a single item to Cart and purchase in order to trigger an Error.
+Visit the routes defined in src/index.js to produce transactions.

 ## Query Parameter Options in Demo App

 Query params to be added to the demo app.
 These query parameters can be stacked on top of one another